marceloosg/time_series/README.md

 # Client

+Local Usage:

 Dataset2:
-data2.test.json has one key: 'load' its value is an one-dimensional array of length multiple of 60 the model arranges every 60 elements into one individual input to be predicted
+	data2.test.json has one key: 'load'
+	its value is an one-dimensional array of length multiple of 60 the model arranges every 60 elements into one individual input to be predicted

 	curl -H "Content-Type: application/json" --data @tests/data2.test.json http://localhost:5051/data

 Dataset3:
-data3.test.json has one key: 'load' its value is a list where each element is another list that follows the pattern of data3.input.columns.
+	data3.test.json has one key: 'load'
+	its value is a list where each element is another list that follows the pattern of data3.input.columns.

 	curl -H "Content-Type: application/json" --data @tests/data3.test.json http://localhost:5051/stock

+For remote access exchange "localhost:5051" to the relevant ip, see the Makefile, make data2.remote, make data3.remote